Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology

 \section{Geometry of Hochschild homology}

-This section highlights the geometric description of Hochschild-Pirashvili cohomology as compactly supported cohomology of a configuration space.
-As a consequence of this presentation, the cohomology acquires an additional $\Lie$-module structure, discussed in \S\ref{sec:lie structure}.
-Readers interested in our new calculations and results can safely skip this section.
+This section highlights the geometric description of Hochschild--Pirashvili cohomology as compactly supported cohomology of a configuration space.
+This presentation highlights the fact that the cohomology acquires an additional $\Lie$-module structure, discussed in \S\ref{sec:lie structure}.
+Readers interested only in our new calculations and results can safely skip this section.

 Let us first briefly explain the notation used below.
-A more detailed introduction to Hochschild-Pirashvili cohomology can be found in \cite{Pir00}.
+A more detailed introduction to Hochschild--Pirashvili cohomology can be found in \cite{Pir00}.
 Throughout this section $\kk$ is any commutative ring.

-\begin{rmk}[Basepoints] In all other sections of this paper topological spaces are not endowed with a basepoint.
-This section however always considers pointed objects: spaces, simplicial sets and pointed sets.
-If $X$ is a (simplicial) set, we will denote by $X_{+}$ the pointed (simplicial) set obtained by adjoining to $X$ a disjoint basepoint.
+\begin{rmk}[Basepoints] If $X$ is a (simplicial) set, we will denote by $X_{+}$ the pointed (simplicial) set obtained by adjoining to $X$ a disjoint basepoint.
 Let $\Fin_{\ast}$ be the category of finite pointed sets, a skeleton of which is given by the sets $\FinPointedSet{n} = \{\ast, 1,\ldots, n\}$ for all $n\in \N$. \end{rmk}